An increasing problem in the modern age.

 - Male hormone (termed ‘Androgens’)

 - Progesterone (P4) – low P4 is a common concern for peri-menopausal women.

 - Cortisol (Stress + anti-inflammatory hormone from our Adrenal Glands)

 - High Protein/(good) Fats diet

 In females – about 50% of TT is produced by the ovaries and 50% by the Adrenal glands.
-Unlike male TT production, ‘Adrenal TT’ in females is not regulated by Follicle Stimulating Hormone (FSH) or Luteinizing Hormone (LH).
-FSH and LH stimulate ovarian TT production – but most is aromatased back to Oestrogen****
+Unlike male TT production, adrenal androgens in females are not regulated by Follicle Stimulating Hormone (FSH) or Luteinizing Hormone (LH).
+FSH and LH stimulate ovarian TT production – but most is aromatised back to Oestrogen (4).

-Hyperinsulinaemia disorders the negative feedback loop to the brain which monitors TT and Oestrogen blood levels; disrupting FSH (and LH) activity.
-FSH is stimulated for increased ovarian TT production in response to (perceived) low Oestrogen levels – but aromatase activity is suppressed and TT levels continue to rise – and negative feedback response-aromatase ‘failure’ disordering continues (Baratosy: 2010).
+Hyperinsulinaemia disorders the negative feedback loop to the brain which monitors TT and Oestrogen blood levels, disrupting FSH (and LH) activity.
+FSH is stimulated for increased ovarian TT production in response to (perceived) low Oestrogen levels – but aromatase activity is suppressed, and TT levels continue to rise – and negative feedback response-aromatase ‘failure’ disordering continues (Baratosy: 2010).

 Whilst not without their potential problems, TT and DHT are essential for developing sex-specific characteristics throughout a male’s life.
 It’s preferable for males to minimise aromatase activity and retain TT (Journal of Clinical Endocrinology Metab: 2002) – but elevated levels of these androgens in a female body comes with detrimental consequences.

-- Trust your innate intuition that ‘you know your body best’
+- Trust your innate intuition that ‘you know your body best’.